dodorz/mincmd/README.md

 The clink configfile ("settings") will be created after starting mincmd for the first time.
 You can change it in the profile directory of mincmd.

 ### mincmd
 There is a configfile for mincmd called mincmd_settings.ini.
 You can change it in the profile directory.
 The default configfile is made to work on Windows 7 with cygwin installed.
 That means you can type `bash` and the cygwin bash opens.
-If you want to use the WSL shell instead you can go to the config file, which should look like this:
+If you want to use the WSL bash instead you can go to the config file, which should look like this:
 ```
 --- Settings ---
 registerContextMenu=false